-A total of five workshops were conducted during the first year of the implementation project.
-Table 2 summarizes the locations, dates, and attendance numbers for each workshop.
-The cities selected for the workshops were among those identified in Project 0-4196 as those having an unusually large incidence of red-light-related crashes.
+Five workshops were conducted during the each year of the two-year implementation project.
+A total of 145 persons attended the ten workshops.
+Table 2 summarizes the locations, dates, and attendance numbers for each workshop during the first year.
+The cities selected for the workshops were among those identified in Project 0-4196 as having an unusually large incidence of red-light-related crashes.
 All workshops were held at TxDOT district training facilities.